godot-rust/gdext/ReadMe.md

 > **Warning**
 > The public API introduces breaking changes from time to time.
 Most of these are motivated by new features and
 > improved ergonomics for existing ones.
-Once we are on crates.io, we will adhere to SemVer for releases.
+See also [API stability] in the book.

 **Features:** While most Godot features are available, some less commonly used ones are missing.
 See [#24] for an up-to-date overview.
 At this point, there is **no** support for Android, iOS or WASM.
 Contributions are very welcome!